openwhisk-blog/openwhisk.blog/content/post/openwhisk-is-a-cloud-cms.md

 +++
 author = "Michele Sciabarrà"
-title = "OpenWhisk is a CMS for the cloud" date = "2020-08-05" description = "OpenWhisk is the cloud equivalent of CMS for the web" tags = [ "Linkedin" ]
+title = "OpenWhisk is like a CMS for the cloud" date = "2020-08-05" description = "Once upon time people used FTP to upload web pages.
+The history repeat itself." tags = [ "Linkedin" ]
 +++